Hamilton–Rosberg rivalry: Rosberg's retirement

-Just five days later, after winning his first World Drivers' Championship, Rosberg announced his shock retirement from the sport at the FIA Prize Giving Ceremony in Vienna, having reached the "pinnacle" of his career.
-He was the first reigning champion to do so since Alain Prost in 1993.
-Hamilton said he was not surprised by the announcement, and despite their strained relationship, was still saddened to see his longtime rival leave.
-"The sport will miss him, but I wish him all the best," Hamilton said.
-"This is the first time he's won in 18 years, hence why it was not a surprise that he decided to stop.
+Just five days after winning his first World Drivers' Championship, Rosberg announced his shock retirement from Formula One at the FIA Prize Giving Ceremony in Vienna, having reached the "pinnacle" of his career.
+He was the first reigning champion to retire in this way since Alain Prost in 1993.
+Hamilton said he was not surprised by the announcement; despite their strained relationship, he was still saddened to see his long-time rival leave.
+Hamilton said: "The sport will miss him, but I wish him all the best.
+This is the first time he's won in 18 years, hence why it was not a surprise that he decided to stop.
 But he's also got a family to focus on and probably wants to have more children.
 Formula One takes up so much of your time."
-He also lamented the end of the rivalry between the two, saying "In terms of missing the rivalry, of course because we started karting when we were 13 and we would always talk about being champions.
+He also lamented the end of the rivalry between the two, saying: "In terms of missing the rivalry, of course because we started karting when we were 13 and we would always talk about being champions.
 When I joined this team, Nico was there, which was something we spoke about when we were kids.
 So it's going to be very, very strange, and, for sure, it will be sad to not have him in the team next year."

 Post-racing relationship

-Despite no longer being rivals, both Hamilton and Rosberg admitted that they have little to no relationship outside of the sport.
-A year after Rosberg retired, Hamilton said in an interview that he had no desire to fix his friendship with Rosberg and the two had barely spoken, despite living nearby to one-another in Monaco.
+A year after Rosberg retired, Hamilton said in an interview that he had no desire to fix his friendship with Rosberg and the two had barely spoken, despite living nearby to one another in Monaco.
 In 2018, Rosberg reiterated Hamilton's words but admitted in a Q&A session on his YouTube channel that he hoped one day to rekindle his friendship with Hamilton.
 Rosberg has also repeatedly praised Hamilton for his subsequent achievements in Formula One and has labelled him as one of the all-time greats of the sport.
+By 2024, the rift in their friendship was healed, with Hamilton making efforts to repair the relationship.
+Rosberg mentioned that they had repaired their friendship and occasionally met, with Hamilton sending generous Christmas gifts to Rosberg's daughters.